-My short answer is: Yes, if we pay attention along the way to our motivations.
+My short answer is: Yes, if we pay attention, along the way, to our motivations.

 After every course session that I teach, I ask participants for feedback right away.

 In my year-long group program, I am requesting feedback several times through the year.

 To make lots of money means to make lots of sales of a product or service.
 To make lots of sales, it would need to be a product that keeps growing due to authentic market demand.

-On the other hand, marketers can use aggressive and deceptive techniques to push a product and make it successful, but disappoint a lot of people along the way and sell their soul.
+On the other hand, some marketers use aggressive and deceptive techniques to push a product and make it successful, but disappoint a lot of people along the way.

-In a lot of marketing trainings I’ve taken, the focus has been on speaking to the customer’s pain.
+In a lot of marketing training I’ve taken, the focus has been on speaking to the customer’s pain.
 To make them feel their pain again more intensely and clearly, so that we can generate their desire for our solution.

 Scaling up (to make a lot of money) by any means necessary doesn’t care what the experience is for the audience, as long as demand (and leads) are generated for one’s services/products.

 Instead, what we can do is pay more attention to our audience and market: what are they seeking that isn’t being fulfilled?

 Whenever there is any dissatisfaction in our market, it is an authentic growth opportunity for us.
 That is where good money can be made, if we can adequately satisfy (even exceed the expectations) for our customers.

-Right now, you can express your soul and highest values in your actions today.
+Right now, you can express your soul and highest values in your actions.